-Generally speaking, the re-evaluation of the eight previously analyzed applications showed almost no improvement - while one of the flawed authentication mechanisms was fixed along with most of the other vulnerabilities present in the application (WhatsApp) and one completely broken application is off the market entirely (Voypi), new authentication weaknesses have been identified or introduced in both Forfone and XMS.
+Generally speaking, the re-evaluation of the eight previously analyzed applications showed almost no improvement-while one of the flawed authentication mechanisms was fixed along with most of the other vulnerabilities present in the application (WhatsApp) and one completely broken application is off the market entirely (Voypi), new authentication weaknesses have been identified or introduced in both Forfone and XMS.
+WowTalk fixed its status message issue, but its faulty authentication mechanism still remains in place.
+Note: As of the time of publication, WowTalk has been discontinued.
+The results of its evaluation are valid for the version indicated in Section 3.

 The newly evaluated applications on the other hand paint a much better picture: Virtually all of them use a seemingly well-implemented passive SMS authentication approach and with the exception of WeChat's logging vulnerability (as described in [14]) and a potential weakness in JaxtrSMS (which we were not able to exploit though) we could not identify any serious vulnerabilities.
 In regards to privacy and enumeration, two currently very popular applications (Line and WeChat) incorporate privacy settings that allow users to stay hidden from random people.
-This appears like a good privacy-preserving feature and the inclusion of similar mechanisms into some of the more popular messaging applications would be a desirable development for the near future.More privacy preserving smartphone messaging could be accomplished under certain conditions, but this would influence usability severely in most cases.
-The need to create one's own contact list, high battery use, or a slower connection, as with Tor, limit usability and therefore probably lead to lower user numbers compared to products such as WhatsApp, Viber and Facebook.
-Furthermore, in the last section of the paper we discussed several techniques for protecting the sensitive data inside the users' phone books while still allowing the application provider to establish a network between the individual users of the application.
-While currently no solution working in real-life environments has been found the pros and cons regarding the existing solutions can be seen as valuable starting points for future developments in this area.
+This appears like a good privacy-preserving feature and the inclusion of similar mechanisms into some of the more popular messaging applications would be a desirable development for the near future.